fsanzestevez/Soccer-Game-Prediction/README.md

 ## Data
 I created the whole database from different datasets that I have found online:
-a) From https://www.football-data.co.uk/ I gathered the results and betting odds from the most famous betting companies since the 1994/95 season.
+1. From https://www.football-data.co.uk/ I gathered the results and betting odds from the most famous betting companies since the 1994/95 season.
-b) From https://www.kaggle.com/shubhmamp/english-premier-league-match-data I was able to find the lineups and match stats for every game in between 2014 to 2018.
+2. From https://www.kaggle.com/shubhmamp/english-premier-league-match-data I was able to find the lineups and match stats for every game in between 2014 to 2018.
-c) From https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset I found the attributes of all the players from the game FIFA since 2014.
+3. From https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset I found the attributes of all the players from the game FIFA since 2014.

 The key idea of my proposed solution is to see whether the players rating on the video game Fifa have an impact on the results.